RightsandWrongsgit/ARMTEC/modules/development.md

 `drush en pathauto`

 ## Token module
 It is easiest to think about tokens as variables.
 One part of your site might contain a variable like the name of the logged in user and you want to use that variable in another section of the site.
-The Token module provide visiblity into the availble variables and the syntax for how you need to refer to them.
+The Token module provides visiblity into the availble variables and the syntax for how you need to refer to them.

 <img src="../modules/images/token1.png"  width="450">